aktech/lifeblog/about.md

 permalink: /about/
 ---

-I am a penultimate year Mathematics and Computing Engineering Student at Delhi Technological University (formerly known as Delhi College of Engineering).
-I expect to graduate with a Bachelor of Technology degree in 2016 (if everything goes right :P).
+I am a Final year Mathematics and Computing Engineering Student at Delhi Technological University (formerly known as Delhi College of Engineering).
+I expect to graduate with a Bachelor of Technology degree in 2016.

-I am usually found at New Delhi, India.
-This Website is my Internet Address.
-You may find me with handle "aktech" on the Web.

-I ❤ to write code.
-C/C++ & Python are among my favourites.
-I love to play with various Web Technologies and Open Source Softwares.
+This is my *non-technical blog*, where I write various articles on life, Karma, etc that may or may not interest you.
+If you are looking for my technical blog then go here: [http://iamit.in/blog](http://iamit.in/blog)